Find your interest. Discover a passion. Join us!

 Parent Association for Torah La’am: Our PTA supports our Jewish education programs.

-Shorashim: Volunteer for Shorashim (monthly 0-5 years program) to engage member and non-member parents and children in the activities, build connections between participants, and share your love of BAS.
+Shorashim: (monthly 0-5 years program) Engage member and non-member parents and children in the activities, build connections between participants, and share your love of BAS.
 Volunteers can help out at one or more of the programs.
 Guitar and keyboard players are needed for the last 15 minutes of our programs.
 Read more

 Shabbat Kulanu: A multigenerational Friday evening service with potluck dinner.